How to Slip & Roll in Boxing

 Why We Slip and Roll

 Two of the most fundamental concepts of boxing are defense and offense.
-We learn how to slip and roll in boxing for both offensive and defensive functions.
+As important as it is to learn how to hit, it's equally important to learn how to avoid your opponents' gloves as they come flying toward you.
+Boxers learn how to slip and roll in boxing for both offensive and defensive functions.
 When you move to avoid being punched, you’re moving defensively, and when you move to come forward and throw your opponent off balance, you’re moving offensively.

 How We Slip and Roll in Boxing